CloudReactor/cloudreactor-python-ecs-quickstart/README.md

 1) Ensure you have docker running locally
 2) Clone the repo i.e. `$ git clone https://github.com/CloudReactor/cloudreactor-ecs-quickstart.git`
-2) Copy `docker_deploy.env.example` to `docker_deploy.env` and
-and fill in your AWS access key, access key secret, and default region.
+2) Copy `docker_deploy.env.example` to `docker_deploy.env` and fill in your AWS access key, access key secret, and default region.
 You may also populate this file with script you write yourself, for example with something that uses the AWS CLI to assume a role and gets temporary credentials.